 In WA, if you were divorced after 9 February 2008 any Will made prior to your divorce is deemed to be revoked, unless a contrary intention appears in the Will or from other evidence.
 It is important to draw a distinction between separation and divorce.
 Often, separation will occur long before divorce, but separation will not invalidate or revoke your Will.

 Your Will contains your wishes of how your estate should be divided.
 If you made a “conscience” decision to leave out any dependants or close relatives then they may potentially apply to the Supreme Court seeking an order that adequate provision will be made for them out of your estate.
 These Family Provision applications are made on the basis that the testator (the person who made the Will) failed to make adequate provision for them having regard to their personal and financial circumstances.

 Family Provision applications can be costly and may diminish the amount available from your estate for the distribution to all of your beneficiaries.
 What amounts to adequate provision depends on a number of factors and if in doubt you should seek legal advice.

 Changes in Circumstances

 If your financial or personal circumstances change significantly (i.e. you have children, inherit money etc.) then it is a good idea to review and update your existing Will or have one professionally prepared if you do not have one.

-For information and advice, tailored to your personal circumstances, with respect to your Will or any estate matters please contact our office to make an appointment with one of our experienced lawyers on 6162 8271.
+For more Information and advice, tailored to your personal circumstances, with respect to your Will or any estate matters please contact our office to make an appointment with one of our experienced lawyers on 6162 8271.